 About Estes Turner

 Estes first heard of Adoption Network Cleveland on WCPN Public Radio in 1989 during an interview with Founder and current Executive Director Betsie Norris.
 He was introduced again by his therapist two or three years later, and at her suggestion, he began attending Adoption Network Cleveland's General Support and Discussion Meetings.
 In 1994, with the help of Adoption Network Cleveland, Estes was able to reunite with his birthmother.
 Estes says, “from my very first ANC meeting, I knew I had finally found a place where I belonged.
-Almost twenty-five years later I still attend meetings and volunteer at ANC.”
+Over twenty-five years later I still attend meetings and volunteer at ANC.”

 Shortly before his reunion with his birthmother, Estes discovered the wonder and magic of Life Coaching in a series of courses offered by Landmark Education.
-He says, “between Landmark’s Curriculum for Living and ANC meetings, I began to understand that going it alone had never really worked out for me.
+He says, “between Landmark’s Curriculum for Living and ANC meetings, I began to understand that going in alone had never really worked out for me.
 For the first time, by asking for help from a Life Coach, I was able to discover and accomplish what I wanted and needed: the courage to be vulnerable, to grow up, and to take control of my life.”